UDST/geocanvasdocs/docs/Overview.rst

 Mac
 ~~~

-GeoCanvas has been tested on OS X 10.8 Mountain Lion and 10.9 Mavericks.
+GeoCanvas has been tested successfully on OS X 10.8 Mountain Lion and 10.9 Mavericks.
+Testing to date indicates that GeoCanvas is incompatible with OS X 10.6.

 Windows